Blog As Podcast

-- Research shows women do better on most behavioural competencies than men at the workplace.
-This is so because women tend to do better on people competencies & empathy while being equally good on task competencies.
-Therefore, we need to explore some other factors that hamper the progress.
+- Research shows women do better on most behavioral competencies than men at the workplace.
+This is so because women tend to do better on people’s competencies & empathy while being equally good on task competencies.
+Therefore, we need to explore some other factors that hamper progress.
 Competencies are thus evidently not a part of this conversation.
 The problem is we do not have the critical mass of women role models in the system which thus triggers the glass ceiling effect.

 - Now that the expectations are set to make it to the top, women will need to deal with the biases which are as under: